Viking Wind participates in UN conference

 The conference "Greening the Blue Helmets" focused on the use of fossil fuels by UN peacekeepers and how a greener solution with a much greater focus on the use of renewable energy can be achieved.

-The UN's overall goal is that by 2030, 80% of peacekeepers' energy consumption should come from green energy.
-Today, half of the UN's total CO2 emissions come from peacekeeping forces, so the need for a green transition is urgent.
+The UN's overall goal is that by 2030, 80% of the energy consumption of peacekeepers should come from renewable energy sources.
+Today, half of the UN's total CO2 emissions stem from peacekeeping forces, underscoring the urgent need for a green transition.

-There is also a major security aspect to consider when transporting such large amounts of diesel to the locations.
-It is not safe for soldiers to transport and handle fossil fuels, which also provides a great incentive for a rapid transition to much higher levels of more renewable energy sources.
+There is also a significant security aspect to consider when transporting such large amounts of diesel to the locations.
+It is not safe for soldiers to transport and handle fossil fuels, which also provides an excellent incentive for a rapid transition to much higher levels of more renewable energy sources.

 Overall, "Greening the Blue Helmets" was a great event, with many types of stakeholders represented, including experience from the field, which, as mentioned, has a strong interest in a rapid green transition.